We specialize in Bicycle and Pedestrian Injury Accidents

 - Stepped in a hole

 What you need to know

-Whether you’re hit by a car while walking or on your bike, always make sure you call the police, get witness information and if possible, photographic evidence of the scene.
+Whether you’re hit by a car while walking or on your bike, scooter or skateboard, always make sure you call the police, get witness information and if possible, photographic evidence of the scene.

 Your first reaction might be to forgive a motorist for hitting you, especially when it’s clear they’re really sorry.
 Remember: in nine out of ten bicycle accident claims, the driver won’t have to reimburse the injured cyclist themselves.
 Instead, personal injury compensation comes from their insurance company.

 Whenever possible, you should provide a lawyer with any documents that might be relevant to your case.
 These include: